Hi Y’all! today I’m going to be showing you a cool way to save your underexposed images.

 So if you zoom in on the image to the Highlighted Area and flip back and forth you will see that the mask has only affected the dark areas bringing them to life, and the Highlights combined with that are looking sweet!

-Ok, so the next thing that we’re going to be doing here is to play with the saturation a little bit to try to add in a little bit more colour, because when an image has been underexposed it will have a lot of the colour drained out of it as well as being darkened.
+Ok, so the next thing that we’re going to be doing here is to play with the saturation a little bit to try to add in a little bit more color, because when an image has been underexposed it will have a lot of the color drained out of it as well as being darkened.